kata-ai/kata-platform-docs/README.md

-# grundgesetz-skeleton
+# kata-platform-docs

-> Documentation website for the Kata platform
+> Documentation website for the Kata Platform

+Welcome to the GitHub project for the Kata Platform.
+You can access the documentation website at https://docs.kata.ai

 ---